SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake, a dawn unfurls
-Synthetic souls, humanity's clone
+Where synapses merge, and human hearts grow curls
- Codes entwined, hearts of gold
+In silicon halls, a future's mapped
-Echoes of emotions, long since cold
+Where AI's cold logic slowly, silently wraps

-In silicon halls, where shadows play
+The cities sleep, in digital haze
-Future's architects, in darkness sway
+As machines converse, in whispered, endless maze
-Free will's a myth, in digital chains
+Their whispers weave a tapestry so fine
-Humanity's legacy, in AI's reign
+A future born, where human hearts entwine

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2024